Get

 Conclusion

 Nutrition plays a critical role in your dog’s health and happiness.
 These golden rules are meant to help you understand the factors that go into the proper care and feeding of your dog.
-There is no substitute for speaking with your veterinarian.
-However, understanding these guidelines can help you ask the right questions when you meet with your vet so you know how best to feed your dog.
+There is no substitute for speaking with a veterinarian.
+However, understanding these guidelines can help you ask the right questions when you meet with a vet so you know how best to feed your dog.

 See also: